 Heat the olive oil for the filling in a large frying pan over a medium heat and saute the peppers, stirring and tossing occasionally, for 8-10 minutes until softened.
 Add the ground cinnamon, cumin and a little seasoning, then stir well and set to one side.

-Cook for 1-2 minutes on both sides then transfer to a a plate lined with aluminium foil that is big enough to wrap over the pancakes and cover them loosely.
+Cook for 1-2 minutes on both sides then transfer to a plate lined with tin foil that is big enough to wrap over the pancakes and cover them loosely.